Home/Prompts/Morning Briefing Setup

 2. My top 3 priority tasks (use planner tool)

-3. Current weather in Tiffin, Iowa (use weather tool)
+3. Current weather in [Your City, State] (use weather tool)

 Synthesize into a 60-90 second spoken briefing.